Admitted vs. non-admitted insurance: What’s the difference?

 - International business policies

-What regulations must non-admitted carriers follow?
+What regulations must providers of non-admitted policies follow?

-Are non-admitted insurance companies legit?
+Are providers of non-admitted insurance legit?

-What are the benefits of an admitted insurance product?
+What are the benefits of admitted insurance?

 - State-regulated rates and policy terms: Consumers are protected further as insurance rates and terms are regulated by the state insurance department.